-Please come to Woodpecker Ward at the time stated in your admission letter.
-One of the nurses will check that your child is well enough for the operation, complete some paperwork with you and take some baseline observations of their temperature, heart rate and breathing.
-They will also put an identification wristband on your child.
+Please come to Puffin at the time stated in your admission letter.
+One of the nurses will check that your child is well enough for the operation, complete some paperwork with you and take some baseline observations.
 If you did not give your consent for the operation at the pre-admission appointment, a member of the surgical team will visit you to explain about the operation and ask you to sign a consent form.
 The site of the operation will be marked with a marker pen.
 All children are seen by the anaesthetist on the day of the operation.